openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 [Converting TensorFlow\* Object Detection API Models](../convert_model/tf_specific/Convert_Object_Detection_API_Models.md).

 ##### Generic Front Phase Transformations Enabled with Transformations Configuration File<a name="generic-transformations-config-front-phase-transformations"></a>
-This type of transformations works similarly to the [Generic Front Phase Transformations](#generic-front-phase-transformations) but require a JSON configuration file to enable it similarly to [Node Name Pattern Front Phase Transformations](#node-name-pattern-front-phase-transformation) and [Front Phase Transformations Using Start and End Points](#start-end-points-front-phase-transformations).
+This type of transformation works similarly to the [Generic Front Phase Transformations](#generic-front-phase-transformations) but require a JSON configuration file to enable it similarly to [Node Name Pattern Front Phase Transformations](#node-name-pattern-front-phase-transformation) and [Front Phase Transformations Using Start and End Points](#start-end-points-front-phase-transformations).

-The base class for this type of transformations is type of transformation is `mo.front.common.replacement.FrontReplacementFromConfigFileGeneral`.
-The Model Optimizer executes the method `transform_graph(self, graph, replacement_descriptions)` and provides the `Graph` object and dictionary with values parsed from the `custom_attributes` field of the JSON configuration file.
+The base class for this type of transformation is `mo.front.common.replacement.FrontReplacementFromConfigFileGeneral`.
+The Model Optimizer executes the method `transform_graph(self, graph, replacement_descriptions)` and provides the `Graph` object and dictionary with values parsed from the `custom_attributes` attribute of the provided JSON configuration file.

-The example of the configuration file for this type of transformations is `extensions/front/tf/yolo_v1_tiny.json`:
+The example of the configuration file for this type of transformation is `extensions/front/tf/yolo_v1_tiny.json`:

 ```json
 [